 When it comes to divorce advice for women, you will get everything from counseling columns in magazines to unsolicited advice from people in line at the grocery store.
 You can get tidbits of good information from many different sources.
-However, if you are in the middle of going through a divorce, you need to ensure your legal advice comes from the right place.
+However, if you are in the middle of a divorce, your legal advice needs to come from the right place.
 Also, you want advice that it is specific to you as a woman going through a divorce.

 Each woman’s situation is unique, of course.
-Therefore, some of the top ways divorce advice for women is different than it is for men might not pertain to your situation.
-However, we’ve found in working with hundreds of women going through divorce, these are the top three pieces of advice that are especially important for women:
+However, we’ve found in working with hundreds of women going through divorce, these are the top three pieces of advice that are especially important for women.

 #1 Make a Plan for Financial Self-Sufficiency

 Many women become stay-at-home-wives or stay-at-home-moms and do not earn an income or, perhaps, work part-time or for minimum wage.
-People who have been out of the workforce for a while need to come up with a solid plan to get themselves on their feet financially as quickly as possible.
+People who have been out of the workforce for a while need to come up with a solid plan.
+Their plan needs to get them on their feet financially as quickly as possible.

 That may mean taking online courses, finding some work-from-home jobs, or looking for local resources to help you with job training and placement.
 The sooner you can get started the better.
-Even if you are able to get maintenance or alimony payments, you never know when the situation will change—your former spouse could lose his job or pass away.
-It’s much better to take the steps now to become financially self-sufficient.
+Even if you are able to get maintenance or alimony payments, you never know when the situation will change.
+Your former spouse could lose his job or pass away.
+Therefore, it’s much better to take the steps now to become financially self-sufficient.

 #2 Deal with the Emotional and Mental Stress of the Divorce

-Of course, men have to process through the emotional and psychological stress that takes place during and after the divorce, but when it comes to divorce advice for women it is very common topic.
+Of course, both men and women have to process through the emotional and psychological stress that takes place during and after the divorce.
+However, when it comes to divorce advice for women emotional and mental stress is a very common topic.
 The need to deal with these thoughts and feelings is even more important when a woman must face a traumatizing situation, such as abuse, abandonment, or even her husband leaving her for a trophy wife.

 #3 Don’t Assume You Will Be the One to Win Child Custody

-In years gone by, it was safe to assume that the mother would win custody of the children, as long as she was somewhat stable.
+In years past, it was safe to assume that a stable mother would win custody of the children.
 However, this is not the case today.
 More and more fathers are winning child custody—leaving mothers shocked and wondering how on earth it happened!

-Many women still think they are safe and in the clear—not even questioning whether or not they will keep the kids.
+Many women still think they are safe and in the clear.
+They don’t even question whether or not they will keep the kids.
 Because of this, there are many mistakes a woman could make that end up costing her the child custody arrangement she wants.
 Having a qualified divorce attorney to guide you through your child custody case will ensure you have covered all the bases and put the best case forward.
 This strategy is much more powerful than some outdated assumptions.

-If you are searching for divorce advice for women, our legal team at Reeder Law Firm is here to help.
+If you are searching for divorce advice for women, our Alpharetta legal team is here to help.
 We have extensive experience working with women going through a divorce.
 We’d like to help put your mind at ease and ensure you get the qualified legal representation you deserve.
 Want to learn more about divorce advice for women or to get your free, confidential consultation?
 Call Reeder Law firm today at (770) 475-2521.